getcarina/examples/cf-restore/README.md

 `--volumes-from` - the data volume container to mount

 `NOCOMPRESSION` - set this to download full files instead of a compressed archive.
-Use the same setting as your backup setting, if using the cf-backup image
+Use the same setting as your backup setting, if using the cf-backup image.
+Does not work with hidden files.